mvrdevelopment/spec/proposal/audio-support/proposal.md

 We need to decide oif we create an object for the Listening Plane that just lives in the MVR, or let a Scene object just contain a GDTF with a listening plane inside.

+We need to define, how we allow Line Arrays to define the load that this adds to the truss.

 | Attribute Name | Value Type / Unit | Description  |
 |----|----|----|
 | AudioType               | Enum          | Obstacle, Ignore       |